frederic-perez/AmE-dictionary/data/dictionary.md

 __narcissistic__ _adj_ :two::hammer:
 __narrate__ _v_ (narrated)
 __narrative__
 __narrow down__ _idiom_ To pare the number of people or things on a list down to a more manageable or select number.
-A noun or pronoun can be used between "narrow" and "down." _Let’s narrow it down to just our very top choices, otherwise we’ll never pick a place to go._
+A noun or pronoun can be used between “narrow” and “down.” _Let’s narrow it down to just our very top choices, otherwise we’ll never pick a place to go._
 __narrow escape__ _idiom_ :two::hammer:
 __narrow something down__ _idiom_ If you narrow something down, you reduce the number of possibilities.
 __narrow-minded__ _adj_